 Smart speakers can be as entertaining as they are useful.
-If you need a break after the work of setting up your Google Home, why not try out some of the hilarious phrases built right in?
+If you need a break after the work of setting up your Google Home, why not try out some of these funny questions to ask Google Home?

-Just like Alexa’s goofy responses, the following are all phrases you can say to your Google Home for a funny or weird answer.
-And if you don’t have a Google Home, these all work with the Google Assistant on Android too!
+The following are all phrases or questions you can say to your Google Home for a funny or weird response.
+And if you don’t have a Google Home, these all work with the Google Assistant app on Android and iOS too.

 1. “Hey Google, Sing Me a Song”

-You might think Google Home’s talents don’t include taking to the musical stage, but you’d be wrong.
+You might not think that Google Home’s talents include taking to the musical stage, but you’d be wrong.
 Ask Google to sing a song, and it will perform a little ditty:

 It’s not just lyrics, though.
 This performance includes a little background tune.
 Google Home is happy to serve, even if it’s putting on a concert for one person.
 How kind!